-(2) and (3) Testimony on Merits-Legality of Obtaining Evidence.
-This exception and the following one are drafted to accomplish the same things that the United States Supreme Court hoped to accomplish when it approved proposed federal rule 510.
+(2) & (3) This exception and the following one are drafted to accomplish the same things that the United States Supreme Court hoped to accomplish when it approved proposed federal rule 510.
 But language of the proposed Federal Rule was heavily criticized by the Committee on the Rules appointed by the Alaska Supreme Court and by various persons contacted for comments by the Committee.
 Thus, the problem areas, this exception and the next, have been completely reworked.

 Both exceptions provide that an initial opportunity to be heard on a claim of privilege will be granted the parties in civil and criminal cases, and that this opportunity will be with counsel present.
 There is a point under both exceptions at which the trial judge considers a submission by the government outside the presence of the parties and their counsel.
-The idea of the exceptions is to provide judicial screening of privilege claims without destroying the utility of the privilege.
+The idea of the exceptions is to provide judicial screening of privilege claims wihtout destroying the utility of the privilege.